 In February 2021, the IASB issued amendments to IAS 8, in which it introduces a definition of 'accounting estimates.'
 The amendments clarify the distinction between changes in accounting estimates and changes in accounting policies and the correction of errors.
 Also, they clarify how entities use measurement techniques and inputs to develop accounting estimates.
 The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
 Earlier application is permitted as long as this fact is disclosed.
-The Company does not expect this amendment to have any impact on the consolidated financial statements of the Company.
+This amendment did not have any significant impact on the consolidated financial statements of the Company upon adoption on January 1, 2022.